 If you live in the city, it can be tough to figure out how to tailor traditional gardening techniques to your particular situation.
 This books shares clever ways to adapt and succeed as an urban gardener, whether your growing space consists of a few containers on your balcony, a small roof bed, or even just a sunny windowsill.
 Trail's commitment to organic practices shines through in advice on fertilizing, composting, and pest control.
 She also includes yummy recipes like root vegetable fries and cold cucumber soup, and shares advice on how to preserve your harvest.

-The Beautiful Edible Garden by Leslie Bennett and Stefani Bittner
+By Leslie Bennett and Stefani Bittner

 It can be hard for beginning gardeners (or even experienced ones, for that matter) to find ways to incorporate edible plants into existing landscapes.
 This book bursts with inspiring ideas for every part of your yard—no surprise, since the authors are landscape designers who specialize in creating gorgeous edible gardens.
 You'll find suggestions for companion plantings that might surprise you, along with photographs of actual gardens that blend edibles with eye-catching ornamentals.
 As a fun bonus, there are also creative projects for making table arrangements and wreaths using the plants you grow.